thibaultyou/tradingview-alerts-processor/README.md

 - close a position or a percentage of it
 - close a position and open another in the opposite direction (Futures only)
 - close a position while reducing on oversell / overbuy (Futures only)
-- set a maximum budget
+- set a maximum budget (for a coin on Futures / for account on Spot)

 Coming soon :